 - Students have the following electives throughout the course of the week: Art, Music, PE, Technology & Spanish.

-- This service is offered through IPS.
+- This service is offered through Catapult Learning.
 Students with math and reading difficulties and living within the IPS district may participate.